homerrulez/newcheatsheet/replit.md

   - Implemented space-efficient packing that maximizes page utilization
   - Enhanced auto-arrange to only trigger for new boxes to prevent layout disruption
   - Increased maximum box dimensions to 800x600px for large content
-- **Status**: 🔄 In Progress - Refining collision detection and spacing for clean layouts
+- **Status**: ✓ Completed - Integrated with page barrier system for optimal layout distribution

 ### July 29, 2025 - ChatGPT Error Handling Improvements
 - **Issue**: ChatGPT messages were silently failing due to API quota exceeded